Texas Drug Trafficking / Distribution Laws

 Penalties and Sentences

-Drug trafficking or distribution in Texas is a felony upon which a wide gamut of penalties may be imposed.
+Texas drug trafficking or distribution laws charge the crime as a felony upon which a wide gamut of penalties may be imposed.
 It may be anywhere from a state jail felony, which carries the lightest sentence, to a first degree felony, which carries the harshest.
 The factors influencing which sentence will be imposed are: (1) the amount of the drug being distributed or delivered; and (2) the type of drug and which of the four groups of drugs it is classified under.
 The smaller the amount of a drug in a certain group, the lighter the sentence may be.

 Texas has some very heavy penalties for drug trafficking.
 Prosecutors may often offer plea deals to defendants where they may offer a charge with a lesser penalty in exchange for information that would help them gather evidence for a higher priority investigation.